Use OneDrive for Business to manage your private documents

 Select a location as described in the following table:

-Document Location Description All files All document locations associated with this Customer Engagement record (only available in the web app) SharePoint site Documents stored in your default SharePoint site OneDrive Documents stored in OneDrive for Business Shared with me Documents that others shared with you that are associated with this Customer Engagement record
+Document Location Description All files All document locations associated with this Customer Engagement (on-premises) record (only available in the web app) SharePoint site Documents stored in your default SharePoint site OneDrive Documents stored in OneDrive for Business Shared with me Documents that others shared with you that are associated with this Customer Engagement (on-premises) record

 Create a new document